eostrom/eogs/shows/2019-10-24-geminae-tchf.md

 whereUrl: https://southerntheater.org/
 lastDate: 2019-11-03
 ---
-Original score for a new version of Geminae, a space horror play by [Oncoming Productions,][oncoming] at the [Twin Cities Horror Festival.][tchf]
+Original score for Geminae, a space horror play by [Oncoming Productions,][oncoming] at the [Twin Cities Horror Festival.][tchf]